Mobile Signing Ceremony (On-Premises Only)

 To sign a package on your mobile phone via the Mobile Signing Ceremony:

-- From your mobile phone, click the link to the package in the email message you received.
+- From your mobile phone, open the email informing you to sign a package and click the link to the package.

 - All packages contain an Electronic Disclosure and Signature Consent.
 Read it, and click Accept.